Fantom-foundation/lachesis_launch/releases/v0.6.0/upgrade_validator.md

 ./lachesis --config mainnet.toml --nousb --validator 0x --unlock 0x --password /path/to/password
 ```

-If you need to disable the node check for the latest version, add `--nocheckversion` to the command line.

 ### Checks via the console

 Transfering funds via the console